bruno0907/gameplay/README.md

 ## 💻 The project

-This app will you join and organize online game matches with your friends.
+This will allow you join create and share or join online game matches of your favorite games with your friends within discord.
-You will be able to create groups and host matches using discord for authentication and communication.

-Made during the #NextLevelWeek event from Rocketseat 🚀
+🚀 Made during the #NextLevelWeek event from Rocketseat 🚀

 ## ✨ Technologies